jadecobra/python_tdd_exercises/source/how_to/calculator.rst

     subtract = None

-  and the terminal shows a :ref:`TypeError`
+  the terminal shows a :ref:`TypeError`

   .. code-block:: python